-The Remuneration Committee is comprised of Niels Mengel (chairman) and Peter Benson.
+The Remuneration Committee is comprised of Niels Mengel (chair), Marianne Kock and Peter Benson.
 The Remuneration Committee's role is primarily to prepare matters regarding remuneration and other terms of employment for the CEO and other senior executives.
 The Remuneration Committee shall also monitor and evaluate ongoing and completed programs for variable remuneration to the company's management and to monitor and evaluate the implementation of the guidelines for remuneration to senior executives which the annual general meeting has adopted.
-The Remuneration Committee had five meetings in 2023.
+The Remuneration Committee had six meetings in 2024.